Skip to content

 CEQA Case – Rodeo Citizens Association v.
 County of Contra Costa

-Gas Stove Burner With Flame
+Gas Stove Burner with Flame

 A recently published CEQA case - Rodeo Citizens Association v.
 County of Contra Costa addresses issues related to project description, greenhouse gas analysis, and accident release analysis.
 The First District Court of Appeal upheld an EIR's GHG analysis for an existing Phillips 66 refinery.
 The court found it acceptable under CEQA for the EIR to not quantify greenhouse gas emissions from downstream uses of recovered propane and butane because 1) The lead agency has discretion to design the EIR; 2)…